liut/staffio/README.md

 # Staffio

-An OAuth2 server with management for enterprise employees.
+An OAuth2 server that provides managed services for enterprise employees.

 ## Features: